gbrandt94/Test/README.md

-# Test test test
+# Test

-This is me writing some markdown .
+This will be a Java program that I wrote to begin learning Java and using Git.